julisses/hello-word/README.md

 hello-word
 ==========

-A hello=word repo for github testing
+A hello=word repo for github testing.
+The file is completed.